SafaJeBo/Project-I/README.md

 ### Usage
 To run the program, type:

-Compiles the modules and generates the main program.
-Then execute the main program.
 ```
 make main
 make run
 ```
-Generates statiscs file with info on mean and standard deviation of observables.
-Runs plots from data in datafile and moves them to a new folder.
+Compiles the modules and generates the main program.
+Then executes the main program.

 ```
 make stats
 make plot
 ```
+Generates statiscs file with info on mean and standard deviation of observables.
+Runs plots from data in datafile and moves them to a new folder.

 For more commands type make help

 ###  Program structure